vjdevelope/EDSproject/README.md

+# EDS_PROJECT
-# All about Data science
+All about data Science